serosenstein/UniFi-MAC-detector/README.md

 An API user created in UniFi Controller as a *LOCAL* Account

 vardata.py in the same directory as mac_detector.py.
-It should contain all variables, here is an example:
+It should contain all variables, here is an example below

+vardata.py:

 #!/bin/python3